lizardfoot/12ftladder-ext/README.md

 This code is not affilaied with 12ft.io in any way.

 # Installation
-Clone the repo to a local directory
-Open the Chromse Web Browser
+Download the ZIP file and extract it to a local directory Open the Chromse Web Browser
 Navigate to chrome://extensions
 Select Load unpacked